BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 A Publish profile is a reusable combination of Publish settings, Annotations, and Conditions.
 Use profiles to switch between export workflows without rebuilding those sections each time.

 This profile family belongs to **PDMPublisher for SOLIDWORKS**.
 The PDM task stores its settings in a task definition and does not use add-in profiles.
-Save As New, Property Doctor, and Smart Pack and Go have separate profile families documented with those commands.
+Save As New, Property Doctor, and Clone Tree have separate profile families documented with those commands.

 ![PDMPublisher profile toolbar](/images/pdmpublisher/solidworks/profile-toolbar.png)